The Best Restaurants In FiDi guide image

 It can be a bit chaotic inside Bombay’s at lunchtime as people shoulder their way to the register to get their pickup orders and others stand around waiting for seats to open up so they can dine in.
 We recommend avoiding all that and ordering delivery, especially because they offer a delivery special that includes an appetizer, entree, and naan for $20.95.
 Get some crispy samosas and spicy roganjosh with tender lamb, and pay the extra dollar for the garlic naan.
 This buttery, flaky bread is great on its own, but it’s even better when you use it to soak up the pool of sauces in most of the entrees.

-Felice 15 Gold Street is a very pleasant Italian restaurant/wine bar with salads, crostini, pastas, and so on.
-This place is owned by the people behind Sant Ambroeus, and both the vibe and the food are on the top end of what you’ll find in the area.
+Felice 15 Gold Street is a very pleasant Italian restaurant/wine bar with salads, crostini, pastas and more.
+This place is owned by the people behind Sant Ambroeus, and both the vibe, with bottles lining the walls and warm lighiting, and the food are on the top end of what you’ll find in the area.

 We remember when Luke's was just a lonely little seafood shack in the East Village, but now they're all over the country.
 The rolls here are for purists—what you'll mostly taste is unadorned lobster.
 The bread is buttered, but not too heavily, and you'll detect only a light swipe of mayo and just a trace of lemon butter.
 Luke's used to just serve a smaller sandwich with four ounces of lobster, but now you can (and should) get the bigger six-ounce version.